 Prevention and treatment of diabetes varies depending on the type each individual has.
 Type 1 diabetes is managed with insulin injections, whereas type 2 diabetes may be managed through exercise and diet or with insulin.
 Individuals with diabetes are expected to be able to self-manage their insulin.
 Thanks to advancements in medical technology, individuals are able to monitor their blood sugar levels with the help of blood glucose monitoring items.
 In the United Kingdom health expenditure amounted to over 5.2 thousand U.S. dollars for every person living with diabetes in the country.

-The National Health Service (NHS) in the United Kingdom has established a diabetes treatment and care programme to ensure patients receive the appropriate care processes.
+The National Health Service (NHS) in the United Kingdom has established a diabetes treatment and care program to ensure adult and pediatric patients receive the appropriate care processes.
 Individuals with diabetes should receive all eight care processes annually.
+These care processes involve such things as blood pressure checks, cholesterol monitoring, and foot surveillance.
 However, figures show that individuals with type 1 diabetes are less likely to receive all of the eight care processes.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date